In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 - Getting right to the point and closing the deal on the sale — rather than giving them an opportunity to think about whether or not they really need/want this item.

-In my experience, when you reply to their very first question this way, the person almost always says they’ll leave right away to pick up the item (or at least within the same day) — because when you relay a sense of urgency, people naturally feel compelled to act quickly.
-It really works!
+In my experience, when you reply to their very first question this way, they almost always say “I can leave right away to pick up the item.”
+(Or they at least give you a specific time when they will arrive within the same day.)

 Tip #7 – I absolutely love the fact that you can post a single item for sale to several different Facebook groups all within one single listing.
 (It’s the 3rd and final step when posting an item for sale on Facebook Marketplace — shown above.)